 Traveling to Hawaii?
 Here's what to know about the Maui fire.

-Hawaii is a noted tourist destination, but with deadly wildfires wreaking havoc on Maui and other islands, the state has declared a state of emergency in all counties.
-Hawaiian officials are discouraging non-essential travel to Maui amidst the fire's destruction on that island.
+Hawaii is a noted tourist destination, but with deadly wildfires wreaking havoc on Maui and other islands, it has declared a state of emergency in all counties.
+Hawaiian officials are discouraging nonessential travel to Maui amidst the fire's destruction on that island.

-Major airlines are assisting in efforts to evacuate residents and visitors already located in danger zones, and people with trips planned to Maui are being asked to postpone them, with airlines and accommodation providers offering travelers flexibility to rebook.
+Major airlines are assisting in efforts to evacuate residents and visitors already located in danger zones.
+People with trips planned to the second-largest Hawaiian island are being asked to postpone them, with airlines and accommodation providers offering travelers flexibility to rebook.

 Here's what to know if you had a vacation in Hawaii scheduled.